 The symptoms caused by temporal lobe lesions are usually much less obvious than when other parts of the brain are affected.
 For example, many strokes will cause muscle weakness (paralysis), often affecting one side of the body.
 However, the symptoms caused by a stroke affecting the temporal lobe will be much less obvious.

 Other symptoms may include problems with hearing, identifying objects, learning new information and being unable to identify emotions in others.
-Temporal lobe lesions may also cause problems with memory and changes in your personality.
+Temporal lobe lesions may also cause problems with memory and cause changes in your personality.

 Temporal lobe epilepsy